 (i) Investors invest in Social Bonds because they expect that their funds allocated to Social Projects will increase positive effects brought about by the Projects.
 Moreover, in order for issuers to gain public acceptance by labelling their bonds as Social Bonds, it is essential to ensure transparency.
-With this in consideration, issuers should publicly disclose the updated information on the use of Social Bond proceeds after issuance.
+With this in consideration, issuers should publicly disclose the updated information on the use of Social Bond proceeds after issuance, as well as social benefits of each Social Project.
 Posting such information on the issuers' official websites can be a possible method for such disclosure28.